|VACATION TRAVEL DESTINATIONS|

 A bayside complex of specialty shops, art galleries, restaurants and bike rentals now known as Ferry Landing Marketplace is the final destination point for San Diego Harbor Excursion ferries.

 The ferry leaves Broadway Pier in downtown San Diego every hour on the hour and the Coronado Ferry pier every hour on the half hour.
-A round-trip ticket to the scenic 15-minute ride is included with other area attraction with the Go San Diego Card.

 It's worth a visit to "The Old Ferry Landing," as it was once known, for the panoramic view of San Diego's skyline and San Diego Bay.